- Businesses can charge a surcharge for paying by card, but the surcharge must not be more than what it costs the business to use that payment type.

 - If there is no way for a consumer to pay without paying a surcharge, the business must include the surcharge in the displayed price.

-Update: RBA Review of Card Payments
+RBA Review Results: New Rules for Card Payments

 Current Surcharging Rules